 We’ve got these eight ideas for you that would surely make your visitors jealous.

-Create this awesome starburst-like shaped bookshelves using different size of boxes and have them affixed on your wall.
-It’s a lot of hard work but it’s also a stunner!
+Create these awesome starburst-like shaped bookshelves using different sizes of boxes and have them affixed on your wall.
+It’s a lot of hard work but also a stunner!
 If you don’t have a big space, you can opt for a smaller version which can also add beauty to your wall.
 The separation of each box is useful when you organize your books according to the topic.

 - Rotating bookshelf